jenewmancisco/mac-dev-setup/README.md

 ### Install

 **XCode**: Make sure to get XCode installing from here ASAP!
-XCode is a very large app, can take a very long time to download depending on your internet connection, and it is required for developing on a Mac! install the Xcode Command Line Tools directly
+XCode is a very large app, can take a very long time to download depending on internet connection, and is required for developing on a Mac! install the Xcode Command Line Tools directly

     xcode-select --install

-Finally, we can install Hombrew!
-In the terminal paste the following line (without the $), hit Enter, and follow the steps on the screen:
+Finally, we can install **Hombrew!** In the terminal paste the following line, hit Enter, and follow the steps on the screen:

     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"